-Mr. LoVerme questioned if the meal counts are up or down from last year.
+163 Mr. LoVerme questioned if the meal counts are up or down from last year.
 Superintendent Lane will provide this.

-iv.
-Revenue
+164 iv.
+Revenue tuition is based on this year's enrollment which we have a decrease and is an anticipated number.
+Overall, it is 169

 Superintendent Lane reported this is exclusive of any personnel changes which are coming to the next meeting.
-It appears there would be a revenue increase of about \$45,000; we are still looking into this overall.
-We are anticipating a reduction in preschool tuition (\$1,350) because of enrollment, increase in E-Rate (\$2,038), increase in Adequacy Aid (\$17,689), Statewide Enhancement tax can fluctuate, this is estimate.
-He confirmed preschool tuition is based on this year's enrollment which we have a decrease and is an anticipated number.
-Overall, it is conservative.
-He will report back specifics regarding Keno funds for kindergarten and changes to free and reduced percentage rates.
+It 165 appears there would be a revenue increase of about \$45,000; we are still looking into this overall.
+We are

+167 anticipating a reduction in preschool tuition (\$1,350) because of enrollment, increase in E-Rate (\$2,038), increase in Adequacy Aid (\$17,689), Statewide Enhancement tax can fluctuate, this is estimate.
+He confirmed preschool 168